Instructions for use! This

 out cause he thought the boy had died in his arms.
 I lost it, and ran off and

 started to cry.
 It was too much.
-I was dealing with the horse, another girl who
+I was dealing with the horse, another girl

 had broken her arm earlier in the trek that they helped and now this.
 Several

 days earlier, I had told Matt I had needed a good cry, and now I got it.
-As I
+As

 was crying a hand brushed my face.
 I looked down to a baby chicken pecking the